-With the possible exception of pre-employment drug testing, the sample sizes achieved in the survey for the various non-random testing categories are much lower than those achieved for random testing.
-As a result, the estimated precision levels for many of these estimates are low, and caution should be exercised when interpreting these estimates.
-In accordance with the achieved levels of precision in the 2017 and 2018 estimates, year-to-year differences in non-random testing rates between these two years cannot be shown to be statistically significant.
+With the possible exception of pre-employment drug testing, and drug and alcohol post-crash testing, the sample sizes achieved in the survey for other non-random testing categories are much lower than those achieved for random testing.
+As a result, the estimated precision levels for other estimates are low, and these results are not included.

+In accordance with the achieved levels of precision in the 2018 and 2019 estimates, year-to-year differences in non-random testing rates between these two years cannot be shown to be statistically significant